FWSquatch/do180-practice/README.md

 3. Change into the newly created directory: `cd EX188-practice`
 4. Fire up the VMs: `vagrant up`

-Both VMs will take 1024MB of RAM, so make sure you have (at least) 2GB of RAM to spare.
+Both VMs will take 20248MB of RAM, so make sure you have (at least) 4GB of RAM to spare.

+The previous version of this lab, with RHEL8, would work with 1024MB per node.
+Not anymore. :(

 ## Other Useful Information: